 it will give the look a professional look but chic at the same time if u style it well.

 I will wear a long white tank and a black or light pink blazer.
-With flats and black tights. with a long silver necklace. keep other accessories simple. tie up the hair. chic and simpleposted about 3 years ago
+With flats and black tights. with a long silver necklace. keep other accessories simple. tie up the hair. chic and simpleposted over 6 years ago

 I would go for a black pencil skirt and a nice coloured blouse instead of a work shirt! pantyhose or black tights and low heels or flats.
-Maybe a medium sized bag that isn’t too plain or over the top but has some interesting details.posted about 3 years ago
+Maybe a medium sized bag that isn’t too plain or over the top but has some interesting details.posted over 6 years ago

 Sorry if the link i posted for you is not young enough, just something I drew about work fashion, hope you like it.
-I still think a coulourful tank top inside a serious blazer will do the whole look.posted about 3 years ago
+I still think a coulourful tank top inside a serious blazer will do the whole look.posted over 6 years ago

-go for muted hues underneath, like a peach-colored dress with feminine details like ruffles to keep it fun, while a sharp, tailored cream-colored blazer should make you look refreshed and totally young :) for an unexpected twist, put on a pair of black heels so that you don’t look like you’re sticking to one pastel trend!posted about 3 years ago
+go for muted hues underneath, like a peach-colored dress with feminine details like ruffles to keep it fun, while a sharp, tailored cream-colored blazer should make you look refreshed and totally young :) for an unexpected twist, put on a pair of black heels so that you don’t look like you’re sticking to one pastel trend!posted over 6 years ago

 Well you are interviewing for a position in Marketing which screams professional to me.
 I always read to wear a suit when interviewing for professional jobs.